 In December 2017, the Executive Board of Semperit AG Holding concluded an agreement for a hybrid capital line of up to EUR 150,000 thousand with B&C Holding GmbH.
 In October 2020, the amount due from the hybrid capital line was transferred to B&C Holding Österreich GmbH.
 B&C KB Holding GmbH, the majority shareholder of Semperit AG Holding, is a 100% subsidiary of B&C Holding Österreich GmbH.
 The agreed interest rate was 5.25% p.a., and the commitment fee was 1.75% p.a.
 The expense resulting from the commitment fee was reported under other financial result.
 The hybrid capital was a subordinated source of financing with an unlimited term on which the Semperit Group was originally able to draw in multiple tranches until 31 December 2018.
 The hybrid capital line was subsequently extended until 31 December 2020.
 Under the agreement, the creditor did not have a redemption or conversion right.
 Semperit AG Holding reserved the right to repay EUR 5,000 thousand or a multiple of that amount plus pro-rata "interest" at the end of each quarter.
 In March 2018, EUR 130,000 thousand was drawn from the hybrid capital.
-Repayments in the amount of EUR 100,000 thousand was repaid in March 2021.
+Repayments in the amount of EUR 100,000 thousand were made in the August und Dezember 2020.
+The remaining amount in the amount of EUR 30,000 thousand was repaid in March 2021.